-Other general provisions are made that all eligible students are subject to, such as time limits for applications and requirements to provide documents.
-These are discussed in detail below.
+Other general provisions are made that all eligible students are subject to, such as time limits for applications and requirements to provide documents, these are discussed in detail below.

-1.1 Time limit for applying for student support
+1.1 Time limit for applying for Student Support

 The general rule is that a student must make their application to SFW within nine months of the first day of the academic year (AY) in respect of which the student is applying for support (regulations 10(1) (2017) and 33 (2018)).
-SFW has the discretion to extend this deadline where they consider it is appropriate to do so, with consideration to the individual's situation (regulations10(2(f)) (2017) and 33 (2018)).
+SFW has the discretion to extend this deadline where they consider it is appropriate to do so, with consideration to the individual's situation (regulations10 (2(f)) (2017) and 33 (2018)).

-The general rule does not apply when an 'event' as described in regulations 10(2) (2017) and 33 (2018) occurs.
-Examples of these events include:
+The general rule does not apply when an 'event' as described in regulations 10 (2) (2017) and 33 (2018) occurs ,examples of these events include:

-- The date on which the course was designated, if that happens after the first day of the AY. - The date on which the student or their spouse/civil partner, parent or step-parent is recognised as a refugee, if that happens after the first day of the AY. - The date on which the student or their spouse/civil partner, parent or step-parent has been granted leave to enter or remain, if that happens after the first day of the AY.
+- The date on which the course was designated, if that happens after the first day of the AY. - The date on which the student or their spouse/civil partner, parent or step-parent is recognised as a refugee, if that happens after the first day of the AY. - The date on which the student or their spouse/civil partner, parent or step-parent has been granted leave to enter or remain, if that happens after the first day of the AY. - The date on which the country of which they are a national gains accession to the European Union (EU), if that happens after the first day of the AY.